redacademy/best-fall-2016/themes/best-challenge/README.md

 - Contact Form 7
 - Instagram Feed WD
 - WP Migrate DB Pro
+- Simple File Downloader

 MOTIVATION

-This project was contracted by B.E.S.T to out group at RED Academy as B.E.S.T's previous site had become outdated and outmoded.
+This project was contracted by B.E.S.T to our group at RED Academy as B.E.S.T's previous site had become outdated and outmoded.
 This project showcased our skills as programmers, particlarily PHP, Javascript, Wordpress, and JQuery. is to strengthen out WordPress and PHP skills

 TESTS